40Digits/gulp-eta/README.md

 npm install --save-dev gulp-eta
 ```

 This adds Eta to your `node_modules` directory along with all of its dependencies.
-See [troubleshooting](https://github.com/40Digits/eta#troubleshooting) section if you run into errors.

 ### 3. Create `gulpfile.js`